Collision Domain and Broadcast Domain in Computer Network

 A Broadcast Domain is a scenario in which when a device sends out a broadcast message, all the devices present in its broadcast domain have to pay attention to it.
 This creates a lot of congestion in the network, commonly called LAN congestion, which affects the bandwidth of the users present in that network.

-So, which of our network devices break collision domains and which of them break broadcast domains?
+So, which of our network devices break collision domains, and which of them break broadcast domains?

 - HUB –

 We start with a hub because we should get rid of it as soon as possible.
 The reason being, it neither breaks a collision domain nor a broadcast domain,i.e a hub is neither a collision domain separator nor a broadcast domain separator.
-All the devices connected to a hub is in a single collision and single broadcast domain.
+All the devices connected to a hub are in a single collision and single broadcast domain.
 Remember, hubs do not segment a network, they just connect network segments.

 - SWITCH –

 Coming to switches, we have an advantage over the hub.
 Every port on a switch is in a different collision domain, i.e a switch is a collision domain separator.
 So messages that come from devices connected to different ports never experience a collision.
 This helps us during designing networks but there is still a problem with switches.
-They never break broadcast domains, means it is not a broadcast domain separator.
-All the ports on the switch are in still in a single broadcast domain.
+They never break broadcast domains, which means it is not a broadcast domain separator.
+All the ports on the switch are still in a single broadcast domain.
 If a device sends a broadcast message, it will still cause congestion.